aws-samples/aws-genomics-workflows/docs/orchestration/step-functions/step-functions-overview.md

     The **command** is a list of strings that will be sent to the container.
 This is the same as the `...` arguments that you would provide to a `docker run mycontainer ...` command.

     **Parameters** are placeholders that you define whose values are substituted when a job is submitted.
-In the case above a `threads` parameter is defined with a default value of `16`.
+In the case above a `threads` parameter is defined with a default value of `8`.
 The job definition's `command` references this parameter with `Ref::threads`.

+    !!! note
+        Parameter references in the command list must be separate strings - concatenation with other parameter references or static values is not allowed.

 * Environment

     **Environment** defines a set of environment variables that will be available for the container.
 For example, you can define environment variables used by the container entrypoint script to identify data it needs to stage in.

 * Volumes and Mount Points

     Together, **volumes** and **mountPoints** define what you would provide as using a `-v hostpath:containerpath` option to a `docker run` command.
 These can be used to map host directories with resources (e.g. data or tools) used by all containers.
-In the example above, there a `scratch` volume is mapped to the host so that the container can utilize a larger disk on the host.
+In the example above, a `scratch` volume is mapped so that the container can utilize a larger disk on the host.
 Also, a version of the AWS CLI installed with `conda` is mapped into the container - enabling the container to have access to it (e.g. so it can transfer data from S3 and back) with out explicitly building in.

 ### State Machine Batch Job Tasks